#JHMChat Transcript

 @AdamRodmanMD @zahirkanjee Being at the bedside with my patients helps protect against burnout.
 It doesn’t mean I have to do an exam. #JHMChat

-Joe Thomas, MD @DocWithBowtie
+Joe Thomas, MD, FHM @DocWithBowtie

 @JHospMedicine Sometimes I need to remember to chill and make that patient feel listened to.
 (Also, sorry I’m late!) #JHMChat

-Dhruv Srinivasachar MD (he/el/ele.) @TheRealDSrini
+Dhruv Srinivasachar MD (he/el/ele) @TheRealDSrini

 @AdamRodmanMD @JHospMedicine I saw the Frank sign in a patient during my second week of wards this month...I can 100% tell you it did not contribute to him getting any further workup for CAD...#JHMChat